Our best hope is that everyone will gain the strength for reconciliation to create the basis for sustainable peace.

 The dialogue does not only refer to conflict parties but is also important internally for the facilitators.

 The cooperation starts at the very beginning with a dialogue within the facilitator teams.

 This will then have an authentic and collaborative impact on the systems being supported.

-At the grassroots level of the population with people-to-people contact, the so-called Track 3, there are many remarkable and successful projects by many authentic and committed volunteers and NGOs.
+Where there are the real interpersonal contacts and relationships, at the grassroots level of the population, on Track 1, there are remarkable and successful projects by many authentic and committed volunteers and NGOs.

-How do we bring the focus on willingly contributing to the welfare of the human family?
+How can we focus on willingly contributing to the well-being of the human family?

 How can we emphasize this at all levels?